polymegos/deTube_channel_blocker/README.md

 ## Privacy & Safety

-* The script never *ever* communicates to any servers or any third party
+* The script never *ever* sends data to any servers or any third party
+* The script only makes requests to greasyfork to check for updates, *that's it*
 * Everything is stored safely in your own browser

 ## License